liquid-rocketry-illinois/RCP-Host/RCP.md

   processing
 - The next 4 bits indicate the currently set time between heartbeats, or zero for no heartbeats.

-### Solenoid State Packet
+### Actuator State Packet

-This packet is used to return the state of a solenoid.
+This packet is used to return the state of an actuator.
 This is only 1 additional byte, making the packet length 5.
-This additional byte encodes both the state of the solenoid and the solenoid ID.
+This additional byte encodes both the state of the actuator and the actuator ID.

 - The most significant bit is not used
-- The next bit indicates if the solenoid is on (1) or off (0)
+- The next bit indicates if the actuator is on (1) or off (0)
-- The next 6 bits indicate the solenoid ID the data is from
+- The next 6 bits indicate the actuator ID the data is from

 ### Custom Data